habanero-rice/tasking-micro-benchmark-suite/README.md

 11. *unbalanced_bin_fan_out*: The same as bin_fan_out, but with each branch set to explore to a different depth.

+When running these micro-benchmarks, we generally recommend that they be tested at varying scales.
+For example, you might test with a single core, a single socket, and multiple sockets.
+Often, runtimes will behave differently as the memory hierarchy they are running on becomes deeper and the benchmark becomes more reliant on runtime smarts to perform well.

 ## Compiling

 The provided Makefile will compile all examples, placing the binaries under